cfmeyers/cfmeyers.github.io/_posts/2015-05-20-tdding-a-flask-api.markdown

 Now commit all that to master, run `git push heroku master`.

 Test it out with `heroku open`.
 This'll open up your default web browser to the page your app is deployed at on Heroku, and let you test it out.
-We haven't hooked up the database yet, but you should still be able to visit `/` and see the correct JSON response.
+You haven't hooked up the database yet, but you should still be able to visit `/` and see the correct JSON response.

 ##Set up the database